Gene editing

 In 2016, the Royal Society Te Apārangi published an evidence update outlining the science and history of gene editing, new techniques, and possible applications.
 In 2019, the Royal Society Te Apārangi developed a series of gene editing scenarios in healthcare, pest control, and the primary industries, which it used to explore scientific, ethical, social, and legal questions associated with gene editing and its applications.
 The subsequent report on gene editing included a section on New Zealand’s regulatory framework, arguing that Aotearoa to develop its own perspective on gene editing, informed by public engagement, and should ensure our regulatory frameworks are fit for purpose.

 In a briefing to the Prime Minister in 2019 in response to the Royal Society Te Apārangi report, the Prime Minister’s Chief Science Advisor agreed that Aotearoa New Zealand lacks a clear regulatory and legal framework on gene editing, and that current frameworks need modernising.
 She also endorsed the panel’s observation that the gene editing debate requires widespread public engagement.
 In particular, she noted the importance of substantive engagement with Māori.
+In 2023, Juliet provided an updated briefing letter to the Prime Minster.
+It reiterated her agreement with the widely held view that our current legal and regulatory frameworks are not appropriate for the genetic tools available in 2023.

 In response to the Royal Society Te Apārangi report, Environment Minister Hon David Parker asked his officials to advise him “of where lower regulatory hurdles ought to be considered to enable medical uses that would result in no inheritable traits, or laboratory tests where any risk is mitigated by containment,” and noted that “the recommendation to clarify conflicting or inconsistent definitions across the regulatory framework will also be considered.”